 What are cognitive biases

 Before we start learning how to debias, it’s important to understand what cognitive biases are in the first place.
-Simply put, a cognitive bias is a systematic pattern of deviation from rationality, which occurs due to the way that our cognitive system works.
+Simply put, a cognitive bias is a systematic pattern of deviation from rationality, which occurs due to the way our cognitive system works.

 Cognitive biases affect various areas of our cognition, such as: